Monotonic Learning in the PAC Framework: A New Perspective: PAC learning is monotone

-Existing approaches measure monotonicity with generalization loss.
-That is, given a series of training data sets $S^i$ ($i\geq 1$) of incremental size, the expected loss values of the generated hypotheses $A(S^i)$ are used to indicate whether the learner $A$ is locally monotonic for each $i$.
-We provide a more informative approach to describing monotonicity by deriving a probability density function (PDF) $f_{m}:\R\rightarrow\R$ from $F_m$.
+Existing approaches measure monotonicity with generalization error.
+That is, given a series of training data sets $S^1, S^2, \ldots$ with $|S^i| < |S^{i+1}|$ for all $i\geq 1$, the expected error values of the generated hypotheses $A(S^i)$ are used to indicate whether the learner $A$ is locally monotonic for each $i$.
+We provide a more informative approach to describing monotonicity by deriving a probability density function (PDF) $f_{m}: \R \rightarrow \R$ from $F_m$.
 The probability density function $f_{m}(\epsilon)$ corresponding to $F_{m}(\epsilon)$ is the solution of the following equation.

 It is worth noting that $F_{m}(\epsilon)$ exhibits partial continuity.
 Since the differential equation associated with $F_{m}(\epsilon)$ does not admit a smooth solution, the classical notion of functions on real or complex numbers will fail.
 Instead, the generalized functions provide a rigorous framework for treating discontinuous functions more like smooth functions.